fanhongtao/JDK/demo/jfc/Metalworks/README.txt

   java -jar Metalworks.jar

-These instructions assume that the 1.4 version of the java command is in your path.
+These instructions assume that this installation's version of the java command is in your path.
 If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation